Platypus: Profile and Information

 The Platypus in the Water

 Platypuses hunt underwater, where they swim gracefully by paddling their front legs and guiding with their hind legs and beaver-like tails.
-Folds of skin shield their eyes and ears to keep water from entering, and the nose closes with a watertight seal.
+Skin folds shield their eyes and ears to keep water from entering, and the nose closes with a watertight seal.

-In this pose, a platypus can remain submerged for a minute or two and use its sensitive bill to detect food.
+In this pose, a platypus can remain submerged for a minute and use its sensitive bill to detect food.

-These Australian mammals are the bottom feeder.
-They suck up insects and eggs, shellfish, and worms in their bill along with bits of gravel and mud from below.
+These Australian mammals are the bottom feeders.
+They suck up insects and eggs, shellfish, and worms in their bill, along with bits of gravel and mud from below.

 All of this content is held in cheek pouches and mashed for consumption on the surface.
-Platypuses don’t have teeth, so bits of gravel allows them to “chew” their food.
+Platypuses don’t have teeth, so bits of gravel allow them to “chew” their food.

 Platypuses in the Land

 Platypuses walk a little more awkwardly on the ground.
-However, the webbing on their feet withdraws in order to expose the individual nails and allow the creatures to run.
-Platypuses use their nails and legs to create dirt burrows at the edge of the water.
+However, the webbing on their feet withdraws, exposing the individual nails and allowing the creatures to run.
+Platypuses’ nails and legs create dirt caves at the water’s edge.

 Reproduction